jjbel/exercycle/README.md

 # Exercycle App

-In the root directory of the project: simply run:
+In the root directory of the project, simply run:

 ```sh
 python run.py